chmgyw97cg-cloud/cspca-app/README.md

 7. Intellectual Property & Compliance

-Copyright: © 2026 Tran Trung Thanh.
+Copyright: © 2026 The Authors.
 All rights reserved.

 Methodology: This system integrates a meta-stacking ensemble optimized via Differential Evolution, a Bootstrap-based Uncertainty Engine, and a Logit-offset Calibration module aligned with the PRECISION Trial benchmark.

 Registry: This work is part of an internally registered clinical decision support research framework.

-How to Cite: Tran, T. T. (2026). csPCa Risk Assistant: A Meta-stacking Ensemble and Uncertainty-Aware Framework for ROI-Targeted Prostate Biopsy Decision Support.
+How to Cite: The Authors (2026). csPCa Risk Assistant: A Meta-stacking Ensemble and Uncertainty-Aware Framework for ROI-Targeted Prostate Biopsy Decision Support.
 GitHub Repository.

 Disclaimer: For Research and Educational purposes.
 Always prioritize clinical findings (DRE, PSAD) in conjunction with these estimates.
 This tool is not a certified medical device and should not be used as a sole basis for clinical decisions.